jimpil/jte-clj/README.md

 ## Usage

+The API is intuitive and minimal - in fact, it wouldn't be far-fetched to say that, there really is a single function to get familiar with (i.e. `template/render!`).

 ### Engine
 The first thing you want to do, is to construct a `gg.jte.TemplateEngine` object.
 You do this via the `engine/create` fn (or `engine/create-precompiled` but more on this later).